 Addressing the “W”s

 Before any tactics or methods of training can be discussed, you must sit down and write down (this is not mandatory but highly recommended) what you want to reap from the in house training.
 What is your goal?
 It can range from developing new management skills or teaching new means of completing old skills to team building.
 Next, think about who the training will be tailored to.
 New employees?
 Current employees?
 Just a particular department?
 It is important to recognize who will benefit from the training you have in mind in order to save yourself from wasting your time and money, but also your employees’.
 Third, when?
 This doesn’t necessarily mean nailing down permanent dates, but thinking of timing and frequency.
 How much time are you going to allocate for training?
 What time frame would you like it to be completed in?
 Keep in mind that more frequent and shorter training sessions tend to be more effective.

-Finding the Right Methods for You and Your Company
+Finding the Right Training for You and Your Company

 Much like any teaching, there are a multitude of different ways to approach in house training.
 These methods include traditional classroom, interactive, hands-on, and computer based training.
 In designing your program, tailor it to play to the best learning aptitudes of the audience and what your goals are.
 For example, if you are training your IT department, you may lean towards a computer based method of training in order to provide a certain sense of familiarity to help grow skills.
 However, on the flip side, if you have older employees who may not be well versed in technology and you would also like to develop another skill, computer-based training such as virtual simulations may be ideal for you in order to take two birds with one stone.
 In the end it is up to what you would like to do.